-In June 2005, we entered into a collaboration agreement with Astellas for roxadustat for the treatment of anemia in Japan ("Japan Agreement").
+In June 2005, we entered into the Japan Agreement with Astellas for roxadustat for the treatment of anemia in Japan.
 In April 2006, we entered into the Europe Agreement with Astellas for roxadustat for the treatment of anemia in Europe, the Commonwealth of Independent States, the Middle East, and South Africa.
 Under these agreements, we provide Astellas the right to develop and commercialize roxadustat for anemia indications in these territories.